green-kernel/powerletrics/README.md

 powerletrics -s
 ```

+If this list is scary long you might want to try the `--short` parameter which removes everything with an energy footprint of smaller than `0.01`.

 ### CPU Energy

 There is also the option to get the CPU energy from RAPL.
 You can activate this with ``--rapl``.